 — It is normally used in an Instagram post’s description or comments section.
 Surely you’ve used it before if you’re an Instagrammer yourself.

 There’s a huge list of popular hashtags you can use depending on the category you’d like to position yourself in.
+You can use Instagram managing and growing software like Flick to find viral hashtags and content.

 Let’s take the business category as an example.
 You could use the following hashtags: